TABLE OF CONTENTS

 Gitannekesfoor is a local Belgian funfair happening over the weekend during the first week of September.
 During the day, the theme is a family fun-filled activities with circus, food and games.
 In the evening, the party goers can anticipate music, concerts and campfire too.
 Each year, more than 300 volunteers contribute their time for this event.
 Furthermore, several of them are old-timers who volunteer out of dedication and sense of attachment for this event.
 I am honoured to have the opportunity to become a volunteer for them in 2016.

 I was honoured to have the opportunity to become a volunteer for them in 2016 which was why I could snap photos from the top restricted to only staffs.
 Since 2008, Gitannekesfoor started with a small number of volunteers and participants.
 Today, it has increased its scale of operation over the years to cater to the overwhelming response.
 Visitors can only purchase the tickets at the site entrance.
-Therefore, expect a long queue during peak hours especially noon time.
-Experience and immerse in the Belgian energetic vibe if you have not done it before.
+Therefore, expect a long queue during peak hours especially during noon time.
+Experience and immerse in the Belgian energetic vibe if you have not had it before.

 - Location: Various